Carbohydrate

 Monosaccharides

 A carbohydrate that cannot be hydrolyzed further to yield simpler units of polyhydroxy aldehydes or ketones is known as a monosaccharide.
+Think of monosaccharides as the building blocks of all carbohydrates.
 Around twenty monosaccharides are known to exist in nature.
 They are composed of 3-7 carbon atoms and are known as biomicromolecules.
-Examples of monosaccharides are glucose, fructose, and ribose.
+Examples include glucose, fructose, and ribose.

 Monosaccharides are further classified based on the number of carbon atoms and the functional group present in them.
 Monosaccharides containing an aldehyde group are known as aldoses and those containing a keto group are known as ketoses.
 The number of carbon atoms constituting the monosaccharide is subsequently introduced in its name too, as shown below: